ubco-db/sampledata/README.md

 # Sensor Experiment Sample Data

 This repository contains data used for sensor indexing performance testing.
 Files are provided in text and binary form.
-The binary form is converted in 512 byte pages storing the records.
+The records in binary form are stored in 512 byte pages.

 ## Environmental Data